Miccighel/MichaelSoprano/hugoblox-migration/README.md

 legacy Wowchemy site to HugoBlox.
 It leaves the production source tree and deployment workflow untouched.

-The preview temporarily mounts the legacy publications, talks, posts, static assets, and profile image from the repository root.
-This lets us validate the new HugoBlox design and routes before copying and normalising that content in the final migration step.
+The preview includes independent copies of the legacy publications, talks, posts, static assets, and profile image.
+The production source tree at the repository root remains untouched while the new HugoBlox design and routes are validated.

 ## Local build